tagtogorg/tagtog-doc/projects.md

     </div>
     <div class="one-third-col">
       <div class="message">
-        <strong>What is a document label?</strong> an attribute assigned to a fragment of text (document).
+        <strong>What is a document label?</strong> An attribute assigned to a fragment of text (document).
 This attribute makes a reference to the whole text and not just to a text span or entity.
       </div>
       <div class="message">
         The name for a Document Label should contain only letters, numbers, or underscores, and must start with a letter.
 Minimum length: 3 characters.
 Maximum length: 24 characters.